Azure/AzOps-Accelerator/README.md

 ### Issues

-If you find any bugs when using the Accelerator, please file an issue on our [AzOps issue](https://github.com/azure/azops/issues) page.
+If you find any bugs when using the Accelerator, please file an issue on our [AzOps issue](https://github.com/azure/azops/issues) page. a

 ### Contributing